 Much has been written about the many pitfalls to avoid in delivering against a digital-transformation strategy.
 For instance, the commonly-experienced focus on new technologies at the expense of people change – forgetting that digital transformation is ultimately a business-related change.

 There is, however, another important pitfall to avoid – that doesn’t get as much airtime as it should – that digital transformation is not only reliant on people and technology change but also on data.
 And, importantly, on the quality of data.
-In particular the quality of the ITSM data contained within your ITSM tool.
+In particular the quality of the ITSM data contained within your ITSM tool (and the likely ITSM data issues).

 According to Wikipedia: “A good customer experience means that the individual’s experience during all points of contact matches the individual’s expectations.”
 And, importantly, for ITSM pros, it’s not just a critical factor in winning, retaining, and growing external customers.
 It should also be a critical driver of the IT service delivery and support strategies and policies related to employees (through the concept of employee experience management).